The following guidelines provide a description of how to submit a research grant application. Research grant

 Seek advice about how to write an application for this funding organisation from your Faculty Research Manager, a Research Development Consultant and your academic peers

-Access the Successful Grants Library in the University Research Office for examples of successful grant applications.
+Access the Successful Grants Library in University Research Services for examples of successful grant applications.
 Contact a Research Development Consultant for access to this library.

 □ I have read and understand the appropriate submission guidelines and timeframes